apache/beam/website/src/documentation/sdks/euphoria.md

 // KV(3, "3+rat"), KV(0, "0+null"), KV(4, "4+duck"), KV(3, "3+cat"),
 // KV(3, "3+rat"), KV(1, "1+X")]
 ```
 Euphoria support performance optimization called 'BroadcastHashJoin' for the `LeftJoin`.
-User can indicate through previous operator's output hint `.output(SizeHint.FITS_IN_MEMORY)` that output `Dataset` of that operator fits in executors memory.
-And when the `Dataset` is used as right input, Euphoria will automatically translated `LeftJoin` as 'BroadcastHashJoin'.
+User can indicate by operators name that right side of left join fits in executors memory (more [NameBasedTranslation](#namebasedtranslatorprovider)).
 Broadcast join can be very efficient when joining between skewed datasets.

 ### `RightJoin`
 Represents right join of two (left and right) datasets on given key producing single new dataset.
 Key is extracted from both datasets by separate extractors so elements in left and right can have different types denoted as `LeftT` and `RightT`.
 The join itself is performed by user-supplied `BinaryFunctor` which consumes one element from both dataset, where left is present optionally, sharing the same key.
 And outputs result of the join (`OutputT`).
 The operator emits output dataset of `KV<K, OutputT>` type.